 The best file type to save your resume in is PDF.
 It preserves your resume design and prevents it from getting jumbled up.
 However, you should check the job description before sending your resume.
 While most companies accept PDFs, some may ask you to send your resume in Word format.
 Also, choosing the correct file type is vital to ensure your resume will pass the Applicant Tracking Software (ATS).

-- Use a ready-made template – If you want a polished, elegant resume without spending hours on the layout, resume templates are the way to go.
+- Use a ready-made template – If you want a polished, elegant, modern or classic resume without spending hours on the layout, resume templates are the way to go.
 They will make formatting quick and easy and increase the readability of your resume.
 When choosing a template, select one that is suitable for your industry.
 Then, fill in your information, highlight the important content, and you’re all done.

 - Tailor each resume to fit the job – When applying for multiple positions, make sure you change your resume according to the job.
 Each of the resumes should target the specific requirements of the position.
 Moreover, each should highlight the skills and qualifications most relevant to the job you’re applying to.